HenriquesLab/DL4MicEverywhere/README.md

 # DL4MicEverywhere

 DL4MicEverywhere provides researchers an accessible gateway to state-of-the-art deep learning techniques for bioimage analysis through interactive Jupyter notebooks with intuitive graphical interfaces that require no coding expertise.
-It expands the capabilities of [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) by enabling users to run the notebooks locally on their own machines or remotely on diverse computing infrastructure including laptops, workstations, high-performance computing (HPC) and cloud infrastructure.

 It uses Docker [containers](https://hub.docker.com/repository/docker/henriqueslab/dl4miceverywhere) to maximize portability and reproducibility, ensuring seamless operation across diverse computing environments.

+DL4MicEverywhere expands the capabilities of [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic) by enabling users to run the notebooks locally on their own machines or remotely on diverse computing infrastructure including laptops, workstations, high-performance computing (HPC) and cloud infrastructure.
+It currently incorporates many existing ZeroCostDL4Mic notebooks for tasks like segmentation, reconstruction, and image translation.

 ## Key Features